louis030195/louis030195/README.md

 ### 🚀 **what i'm shipping**

-**[terminator](https://github.com/mediar-ai/terminator)** — rust-powered windows automation for legacy systems. computer use for the real world. because not everything has an api in 2025.
+**[terminator](https://github.com/mediar-ai/terminator)** — rust-powered windows automation for legacy systems. the world business runs on old windows software that has no api.

 **mediar** — my company. [check it out](https://mediar.ai)